mg-Ben/MyKnowledge/Networks/Internet/Internet.md

 ### Peer-to-Peer communication

+# Transport Layer
+## Port
+A single [[IP#IP address]] machine's interface can run several processes, each one with an assigned **port number**.
+## Socket

+# Network Layer
+## Virtual Circuit
+A Virtual Circuit is a way to route the network-layer traffic between origin and destination via dedicated-path configured before the beginning of the communication.
 # Hands on
 ## Interact with running ports
 You can interact with running ports on some [[IP#IP address|IP Address]], including your own machine (```localhost```) by: